Izzywa/Database/DESIGN.md

 ## Functional Requirements

-The expected users of the database are the healthcare practicioner prescribing or recording the use of antibiotics
+The database is expected to be of use to two groups of users:
+- Healthcare practitioners prescribing antibiotics
+- Reasearchers investigating the use and misuse of antibiotics

+The healtcare practitioner will be able to:
-- The users should be able to register the patient's information and record the medication they are taking, as well as their symptoms
+- Register the patient's information and record the medication they are taking, as well as their symptoms
 - They would also see the history of the antibiotics previously prescribed by the patient and see the frequency, compliance, or any other complications
 - Should the patient be allergic to a certain antibiotics, the user will also be notified when prescribing

+Researchers should be able to:
+- Input information of the history of antibiotics use and misuse of patients
+- Evaluate the common cause for antibiotics prescriptions and their frequency

 The database might not have all the necessary data for research of AMR but for a person logging in as a researcher instead of the healthworker will have limited view to the patient's personal information